 Cultural experiences in the area include the popular Mapoch and Gaabo Motho cultural villages as well as the Ring Wagon Inn.

-The De Wildt Cheetah-Breeding and Research Centre specialises in the breeding of cheetah and other endangered wildlife species.
+The De Wildt Cheetah-Breeding and Research Centre specialises in breeding cheetah and other endangered wildlife species.
 Other places of interest include the Borakalalo Game Reserve, the Margaret Roberts Herb Farm and the Phaladingwe Nature Trail.